umbraco/UmbracoDocs/Extending/Database/index.md

 ## Schema class and migrations

 **Important!** It is important to note that the `BlogCommentSchema` class nested inside the migration is purely used as a database schema representation class and should not be used as a Data Transfer Object (DTO) to access the table data.
-Equally, you shouldn't use your DTO classes to define the schema used by your migration, instead you should create a duplicate snapshot as demonstrated above specifically for the purpose of creating or working with your database tables in the current migration.
-The name of the class is not important as you will be overriding it using the TableName attribute, so choose a name that makes it clear for you and everyone else that this class is purely for defining the schema in this migration.
+Equally, you shouldn't use your DTO classes to define the schema used by your migration.
+Instead you should create a duplicate snapshot as demonstrated above specifically for the purpose of creating or working with your database tables in the current migration.
+The name of the class is not important as you will be overriding it using the TableName attribute.
+So you should choose a name that makes it clear for you and everyone else that this class is purely for defining the schema in this migration.

 Whilst this adds a level of duplication, it is important that migrations and the code/classes within a migration remain immutable.
 If the DTO was to be used for both, it could cause unexpected behaviour should you later modify your DTO used in your application but you have previous migrations expecting the DTO to be in its unmodified state.